Breastfeeding and Cancer

 Diesel emissions and dioxins are classified as known carcinogens, and PAHs and PCBs are considered to be probable carcinogens.
 There is ample evidence (and no apparent disagreement) that these chemicals are ingested in many-times greater quantities by breastfed infants than by formula-fed infants. (authoritative sources to follow) Average daily exposure of a breastfed infant to dioxin toxicity over the period of a year, as estimated by the EPA, is over 80 times higher than the reasonably-safe upper threshold of dioxin exposure estimated by the EPA.
 The EPA also estimates that the average dioxin toxicity exposure of an infant breastfed for one year is six times that of an infant that had been bottle fed.

 In a Japanese study of breast cancer risk, the authors pointed out regarding certain widely-used pesticides, “Organochlorines (including dioxins), which are poorly metabolized, accumulate in the human body via food intake, leaving breastfeeding as the primary means of excretion.”
 (26) It is very possible that accomplishing that excretion is beneficial to a mother’s long-term health (although the above study of breast cancer risk did not find any such benefit).
 A U.S. study found especially high benefits accruing to a mother who breastfed twins for two years, finding a decrease of about 70% in the mother’s body burden of dioxins over the two-year period.
 (27) One study of dioxin concentrations in infants of various birth orders found that, the closer the infant had been to first in birth order, the higher the dioxin concentrations in the deceased infants’ tissues, “thus showing that the mothers can decontaminate themselves by breast feeding.”
 (27-0) The authors of the study, in conformity with conventional beliefs in the medical community, saw no problem with this.
-But a thinking person, concerned about the health of an infant, might want to think carefully about that: a quantity of toxins that is considered hazardous to a 120-pound person is excreted from her and completely ingested by a 7-pound infant, at an especially vulnerable time of the infant's development.
+But a thinking person, concerned about the health of an infant, might want to consider that matter carefully: a quantity of toxins that is considered hazardous to a 120-pound person is excreted from her and completely ingested by a 7-pound infant, at an especially vulnerable time of the infant's development.
 Could something be wrong with this picture?